-All staff understand that safeguarding is "everyone's responsibility" and must act swiftly when any concerns are disclosed or events witnessed.
+All staff understand that safeguarding is "everyone's responsibility" and must act swiftly when any concerns are disclosed, or events witnessed.

-Everyone who encounters children, and their families (or carers) has a role to play in safeguarding and should ensure their approach is child centred: this means considering at all times what is in the best interests of the child.
+Everyone who encounters children, and their families (or carers) has a role to play in safeguarding and should ensure their approach is child centered: this means considering at all times what is in the best interests of the child.

-This policy is available on the school website and it is also available on request from the school's office or by email spiper@radnor-twickenham.org.
+This policy is available on the school's website, and it is also available on request from the school's office on 0203 869 5871 or by email ejeeps@rhprep.com